 Invert lo mai gai onto small plates.
 Serve immediately.

 Here are more recipes using glutinous rice.
-Please click on the link or image to open in a new window.
+Please click on the link or image to view recipe.

 Enjoy…..and have a wonderful day!